 In The Valley Of Fear, the court system in the eponymous Wretched Hive browbeats the witnesses into reducing their testimony to "the perpetrator had a beard".
 (This was 1875.)
 It's standard enough practice that members of the local crime network regard getting arrested for felonies the way urban hooligans regard a night's lock-up for disorderly conduct - an inconvenience at worst and a rite of passage at best.

-Occasionally lampshaded in Criminal Minds when the profilers give an especially vague description.
+Occasionally lampshaded when the profilers give an especially vague description.

 Local Cop: A white male, between twenty and forty living somewhere in Virginia?